kamil-kubiczek/memcached-with-node/README.md

 ## How it works

 Every time client requests Express API cached endpoint, API searches for cached query in memcached.
 If it's available it's returned, if not, it's downloaded from artificially slowed in-memory database and cached again in background.
-If you run API you will see if some data was cached or not (CACHE HIT/MISS)
+If you run API you will see if some data was cached or not (CACHE HIT/MISS) inside logs.

 Here's flowchart of process: